 - Set up your Assignment Groups.

 Canvas Modules will provide structure for your course.
-We recommend weekly modules, as well as an orientation module.
-We’ve included these for you to edit, along with a weekly overview page and online discussion within each.
-Customize and build out your weekly modules by doing the following:
+ITG recommends using weekly modules, as well as an orientation module.
+We’ve included an orientation module as well as a Week 1 module to get you started.
+They include a weekly overview page, online discussion and assignment.
+You can easily create additional modules with the same structure by duplicating the Week 1 module.
+Then, customize and build out your weekly modules by doing the following:

 - Add any additional content such as Files or Pages that your students will need for the week.

-Schedule your class meeting times using the Zoom app within Canvas.
-Please use the scheduled times originally posted for your course, as students registered for your course with these in days and time in mind.
+Schedule your class meeting times using the Zoom tool in your Canvas course's left-hand menu.
+Please use the scheduled times originally posted for your course, as students registered for your course with these days and time in mind.

-Add your Syllabus tab to the Syllabus tab in the course:
+Add your Syllabus to the Syllabus section of the course:

-- Click Syllabus from the left hand navigation
+- Click Syllabus in the left-hand navigation menu

 - Click Edit to add your Syllabus in one of two ways: